grscheller/scheller-linux-archive/notes/gitNotes.md

 Above taken from this
 [blog post](https://chris.beams.io/posts/git-commit/).

-    2. git diff
+### GIT diff

 Let's say we have three branches, main, feature1 and feature2.

 First, lets see how to compare two specific files in two specific branches against each other.
 Output will be similar to the Unix diff command.

 ```bash
    $ git diff feature1:file1 feature2:file2
 ```

-       The line between the files which are the same will be colored white.
-Red will be the items in file1 not in file2.
-Green will be for items in file2 not in file1.
+The line between the files which are the same will be colored white, red lines will be the items in file1 not in file2, green lines will be for items in file2 not in file1.
 Left red, Right green.
-       The red lines will begin with a '-', the green lines a '+'.
+The red lines will begin with a `-`, the green lines a `+`.

 Compare two branches.
 If you leave off the `:`, git usually guesses correctly what you mean.
 I like to be non-ambiguous.

 ```bash
    $ git diff main: feature1:
 ```

 Comparing past version with what is in the working directory

 ```bash
    $ git diff HEAD~2:DVS.m DVS.m
 ```

-**note:** 2 revisions ago, not necessarily on the same branch!
+Note that 2 revisions ago need not necessarily be on the same branch!

-       Comparing a file between branches-
+To comparing a file between branches

 ```bash
    $ git diff new_feature:DVS.m master:DVS.m
 ```

 If given only one argument, compare with the working directory.

-    3. git show
+### GIT Ranges

-       Very versatile command.
-Commit ranges a..b will be resolved to show each commit individually.
-Files can be specified via syntax commit:path/to/file.
-Pass it a directory, it will show info of the last commit changing that directory.
+The range `A..B` will be resolved to show each commit individually from `A` to `B`.
+Files can be specified via syntax `commit:path/to/file`.
+Pass it a directory, it will show info of the last commit changing in that directory.

+#### git range

-    4. The range A...B means every commit reachable by A or B but not both.
+The range `A...B` means every commit reachable by `A` or `B` but not both.

-       with git log   it will show you those commits it makes when used with divergent branches.
+* for `git log` will show commits it makes when used with divergent branches

-       with git diff  it is syntactic sugar for git diff $(git merge-base A B) B
+* for `git diff` it is syntactic sugar for `git diff $(git merge-base A B) B`

-       with git show  will jush show commit info for each single commit in that range.
+* for `git show` will show commit info for each single commit in that range

+#### git merge-base

-    5. git merge-base finds the best common ancestor for a three way merge
+Find the best common ancestor for a three way merge.

-    6. Look into git-rev-list and git-show-branch.

-    7. Find all the "roots" of a repo,
+#### Find all the "roots" of a repo,

 ```bash
    $ git rev-list --max-parents=0 HEAD